-- Parole officer's verified letter of introduction. - RTZ Shelter History - Narrative printout stating that the client's electronic ankle bracelet was sight-verified. - Completed Form 2275 Intake, CAAP Benefit Package Disclosure. - Printout of Special Indicator entry in CalWIN indicating sex offender shelter exemption.
+- Parole officer's verified letter of introduction. - CHANGES history - Narrative printout stating that the client's electronic ankle bracelet was sight-verified. - Completed Form 2275 Intake, CAAP Benefit Package Disclosure. - Printout of Special Indicator entry in CalWIN indicating sex offender shelter exemption.

 Unit supervisors shall present these documents to the Section Manager for review.
-If the RTZ placed or discharged history indicates that the client is staying at one shelter for more than one consecutive night, the section Manager shall write on Form 2275 whether or not shelter exemption was granted.
+If CHANGES printout indicates that the client is staying at one shelter for more than one consecutive night, the section Manager will verify the client's compliance with the law.
+The section Manager shall write on Form 2275 whether or not shelter exemption was granted.